barbazul/1kfa/mod_guide_gm.md

 Another good hint for your players is that a good time to try moves wild is when they've built up a +2 advantage.

+#### Other Frequently Given Notes

+Generally, the Session Opener can be used to help the players absorb more of the rules.
+As the game progresses, their characters will open up new ways to be more competent and have a stronger impact on the game world.

+Examples:

+ * Gaining new moves
+ * Increasing move levels
+ * Getting items with More Power
+ * Collecting green rings to earn Level Cards

 ### Apologia